amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 This is the realm of package management, and if any macOS users are familiar with Homebrew, the program pip plays a similar role within Python, allowing users to install “packages,” or specialized code libraries designed to perform specific, not-handled-by-default tasks.

 So we’re back to importing modules, as it were, though these outside modules first require a separate installation step (via pip) before we can import and use them in our code.
-As we’ve all installed python3 via Anaconda, we’ll have pip3 (the version of pip created for python3) available to us.
+As we’ve all installed python3 via Anaconda, we’ll have pip available to us.
 But, to check our installation, we can type the following:

 ~~~
-pip3 --version
+pip --version
 ~~~
 {: .language-bash}